 There are dedicated services for self-employed and small business owners, amongst others.
 You can also opt to receive advice from a Tax Expert.

 Turbotax is a pricier option than others: the complete self-employed package is $119.99.
 But it is comprehensive, including industry-specific tax deductions to make.

 You have to remember that sometimes the cheapest tax software, may not be the best for your needs, so make sure to know what package you need to benefit you the most!

 Seeing all your utility bills in one place can help you save a lot of time and ensure you never miss another payment again.

 Rocket Money, formerly Truebill, is a personal finance app focused on helping users to lower the costs of their bills and find the best price.
 They do this by negotiating your rate for you – you upload the details of your bills, and the team will look for better deals or try to negotiate.

 All you have to do is sit back and wait for the results.

-The service isn’t free, but rather than paying a monthly fee, you’ll split the profits of your savings: Truebill takes 40% of the total amount.
-That might sound steep, but since you’d be paying for the full price for your bills without the app, it’s fairly reasonable.
+The service isn’t free, but rather than paying a monthly fee, you’ll split the profits of your savings: Rocket Money takes 40% of the total amount.
+That might sound steep, but since you’d be paying the full price for your bills without the app, it’s fairly reasonable.